absmach/mgate/README.md

 [![License][LIC-BADGE]][LIC]

-mGate is a lightweight, scalable, and customizable IoT gateway designed to support seamless communication across multiple protocols.
+mGate is a lightweight, scalable, and customizable IoT API gateway designed to support seamless communication across multiple protocols.
 It enables real-time packet manipulation, features pluggable authentication mechanisms, and offers observability for monitoring and troubleshooting.
 Built for flexibility, mGate can be deployed as a sidecar or standalone service and can also function as a library for easy integration into applications.

 The extensible nature of mGate allows developers to customize it to fit various IoT ecosystems, ensuring optimal performance and security.